 The Pull Request is very much a “live conversation.”
 Minor issues will likely be accepted in short order, while larger (perhaps more impacting changes) might result in a discussion.
 We don’t bite, though, so please don’t be timid: share your opinions, thoughts and feel free to (nicely) push back as appropriate.
 We make mistakes, too.

 I’ll follow-up with future blog posts with further discussion on how to contribute to Harbor.
 Contributing code can be more involved, particularly if the feature is large, but we encourage you to join the fun.
-You can find us on GitHub, Slack or on the harbor-users and harbor-dev Google Groups mailing list.
+You can find us on GitHub, Slack, or on the harbor-users and harbor-dev mailing lists.

 Thanks for reading!